kvttt/kvttt.github.io/_pages/about.md

-I have been working at [UNC BRAIN Lab](https://bbm.web.unc.edu/) in the [Biomedical Research Imaging Center (BRIC)](https://www.med.unc.edu/bric/) as a Research Assistant since September 2021.
+I have been working at [UNC BRAIN Lab](https://bbm.web.unc.edu/) in the [Biomedical Research Imaging Center (BRIC)](https://www.med.unc.edu/bric/) as a Research Assistant since September 2021 under the supervision of Dr. Gang Li.
-Currently, I am also working as a Research Assistant at the [Athinoula A. Martinos Center for Biomedical Imaging](https://www.martinos.org).
+Currently, I am also working as a Research Assistant at the [Athinoula A. Martinos Center for Biomedical Imaging](https://www.martinos.org) under the supervision of Dr. Fuyixue Wang and Dr. Zijing Dong.
 During regular semesters, I work as a Lab Assistant for BIOL 252L: Fundamentals of Human Anatomy and Physiology Lab.
 I have been volunteering at the Emergency Department at UNC Hospitals since January 2023.

 In my free time, I enjoy snowboarding, badminton, cooking Chinese food, and [photography](https://kvttt.myportfolio.com/).

-I am looking for a Ph.D. position in BME or EECS starting in Fall 2025.
+I am looking for a Ph.D. position in Biophysics, Electrical Engineering, and/or Biomedical Engineering starting in Fall 2025.

 You may find my CV here: [Kaibo's Curriculum Vitae](/files/CV_Kaibo_Tang_2P.pdf).

 NEWS
 ----

+*9/20/2024* - One co-authored editorial was accepted to the Journal of Magnetic Resonance Imaging (JMRI)!

 *6/27/2024* - One paper I helped revise was published in BMC Medicine!
 Du, Y., Li, C., Zhao, W. et al. Multimodal neuroimaging exploration of the mechanisms of sleep quality deterioration after SARS-CoV-2 Omicron infection. *BMC Med* **22**, 271 (2024). [https://doi.org/10.1186/s12916-024-03487-9](https://doi.org/10.1186/s12916-024-03487-9)